Information for members

 - S for salad (lunch only), V for vegetarian and, at dinner, F for fruit.

-- For dinners, signing ‘one glass’ indicates one glass of wine, ‘no wine’ or N/W indicates no wine.
+- For dinners, signing ‘one glass’ indicates that you will only consume one glass of wine, ‘no wine’ indicates no wine, ‘shared wine’ indicates that you will consume more than one glass (e.g. white and red with top ups as appropriate).

-Gowns are worn at dinners in Hall on Wednesdays and Fridays.
+Gowns are worn at dinners in the Chapel Hall on Wednesdays and Fridays.

 Guests are welcome, but are generally restricted to a maximum of 2 guests per SCR member.
 For any large number the kitchen should be notified in advance.
 The number of guests should be indicated on the meal booking sheet.
-Guest lunches will be charged to battels unless ‘College Guest’ is indicated.
+Guest lunches will be charged to battels unless ‘College Guest’ is indicated (see note above about College vs personal guests).

 Guests are welcome on all weekday evenings, with a maximum of 3 guests per SCR member.
-The signing sheets are kept in the Chapel Dining Hall and Lodge and need to be completed as explained in section 3.
+The signing sheets are kept in the Chapel Hall and Lodge and need to be completed as explained above.

 Friday guest nights

 The meal, excluding wine and drinks, is free for those with common table rights.
 Guests will be charged to battels at current rates, including the cost of wine and drinks.
-Snuff, when available, is free for all.
+Snuff, when available, is free for all at dessert.

 Full SCR members may have up to three guests per night.
 Visiting members and others with dining rights may dine two Fridays per term with up to three guests.
 On occasional exceptionally popular guest nights, SCR members may be required to keep to one or two guests only.